abariatti/phonecat_webapi/README.md

 Start the application
 ---------------------

-node web-server.js
+verify mongodb runs
-go to localhost:3000/ to browse the application go to localhost:3000/phones to reach the api
+run node web-server.js from the working directory

 remarks
 -------